Digital identity: Policy aspects

 There are proponents of treating self-determination and freedom of expression of digital identity as a new human right.
 Some have speculated that digital identities could become a new form of legal entity.
 As technology develops so does the intelligence of certain digital identities, moving forward many believe that there should be more developments in legal aspects that regulate online presences and collection.

+Digital identity can be a component to techno-authoritarianism.